- Written by Dr.Mehmet Demircioglu

 Waiting can feel frustrating, but sometimes it is the most protective decision a patient can make.

-I would rather see a patient wait than enter surgery with unanswered medical questions, unstable hair loss, unclear surgeon involvement, unrealistic density goals, or pressure from a discount that expires soon.
+Waiting for the right hair transplant surgeon is safer than entering surgery with unanswered medical questions, unstable hair loss, unclear surgeon involvement, unrealistic density goals, or pressure from a discount that expires soon.
+If the unanswered question is a known infection such as HIV or hepatitis, that review should happen before travel, not after arrival.

 You should also wait if you do not understand the donor plan.
 This is especially true if your crown is a major concern, if you may need more than one session, or if the clinic promises everything in one surgery without explaining the tradeoff.